What Is A QROPS?

 Most people who live outside the UK who has a UK pension scheme can take out a QROPS.

-Additionally if you are planning to move from the UK in the next12 months you may be able to take out a QROPS.
+Additionally, if you are planning to move from the UK within the next 12 months you may be able to take out a QROPS.

 Can Any Pension Be Transferred Into A QROPS?